 Beginning in 1986, a biennial WRDA cycle was loosely followed for a number of years.
 WRDAs were enacted in 1988 (P.L.
 100-676), 1990 (P.L.
 101-640), 1992 (P.L.
 102-580), 1996 (P.L.
 104-303), 1999 (P.L.
 106-53), and 2000 (P.L.
 106-541).
+WRDA 1986 marked the end of a stalemate between Congress and the executive branch regarding authorizations.
+It resolved long-standing disputes related to cost-sharing, user fees, and environmental requirements.
+Prior to 1986, disputes over these and other matters had largely prevented enactment of major civil works legislation since 1970.
+Biennial authorizations were resumed after WRDA 1986 to avoid long delays between the planning and execution of projects and so that Congress could review proposed projects on a regular basis.
 Pressure to authorize new projects, increase authorized funding levels, and modify existing projects is often intense, thus promoting a fairly regular biennial consideration of WRDA, although enactment has been less consistent.
 Controversial project authorizations and disagreements over the need for and direction of changes to the way the Corps plans, constructs, and operates projects contributed to WRDA bills not being enacted in the 107th, 108th, and 109th Congresses.
 The 110th Congress enacted WRDA 2007 in November 2007, overriding a presidential veto.
-It authorized \$29.8 billion in Corps activities.
-With enactment of WRDA 2007, the Corps now has an estimated "backlog" of more than 1,000 authorized activities, with authorized appropriations estimated at \$60 billion.